lu-group/federated-sciml/README.md

 ```
 @ARTICLE{11053778,
   author   = {Zhang, Handi and Liu, Langchen and Weng, Kangyu and Lu, Lu},
-  journal={IEEE Transactions on Neural Networks and Learning Systems},
+  journal  = {IEEE Transactions on Neural Networks and Learning Systems},
   title    = {Federated Scientific Machine Learning for Approximating Functions and Solving Differential Equations With Data Heterogeneity},
   year     = {2025},
   volume   = {},